 HON.
-H. PUNA: Thank you Deputy Speaker, and congratulations on your new election.
+H. PUNA: Thank you Deputy Speaker and congratulations on your new election.
 Deputy Speaker I rise to move a Motion, which I referred to earlier pursuant to Standing Order 37.
-I briefly explained before the circumstances the Speaker of
+I briefly set out before the circumstances facing the Speaker of

-Parliament, Niki Rattle is currently in and the fact that she will not be able to be with us during this sitting.
+Parliament, Niki Rattle and the fact that she will not be able to be with us during this sitting.